2017 Shuler Hensley Awards

 Q: What kinds of questions are on the registration application?

-A: To claim one of the fifty slots for the 2021-22 Shuler Awards, the director must complete Section A of the Director's Application.
-To view a sample of a completed application, click here
+To claim one of the available slots for the 2024-25 GHSMTA program, a school must complete and submit Section A Part 1 of the Director's Application via the Acceptd platform.
+The form has been simplified to only include basic information that is readily known and available to all directors.
+To view a sample of a completed application, click here.

 A: Yes.
-Working together with Angela Farr Schiller, the Director of Arts Education, you can fill out an official appeals form and request a new show submission to be added to the list.
+Working together with Elizabeth Lenhart , the Director of Arts Education, you can fill out an official appeal form and request a new show submission to be added to the list.
 The Broadway League/Jimmy’s Appeals Review Committee meets once a quarter.
-If a school would like to submit an appeal, please contact Angela directly at afarrschiller@artsbridgega.org.
+If a school would like to submit an appeal, please contact Beth directly at elenhart@artsbridgega.org.

-It is also HIGHLY RECOMMENDED that they submit an appeal as soon as possible, to ensure a timely response (especially since the appeals board only meets once a quarter and it can take weeks/months to receive an official result.
+It is also HIGHLY RECOMMENDED that they submit an appeal as soon as possible, to ensure a timely response since the process can take weeks/months to receive an offical result.

-A: Yes, a director and their team may set up a 30 minute session with our Director of Arts Education, Angela Farr Schiller, in order to talk further and in more detail about the 2021-2022 Shulers.
-You can request a session via email at education@artsbridgega.org.
+A: Yes, a director and their team may set up a 30 minute session with our Director of Arts Education, Elizabeth Lenhart, in order to talk further and in more detail about the 2024-25 GHSMTAs.
+You can request a session via email at elenhart@artsbridgega.org.

 Q: Are there any save-the-dates that I should know about?